James Oatway: Career

+In 2010, Oatway was in Haiti, covering the aftermath of the devastating earthquake that struck the Caribbean.
+He was one of a group of photographers who photographed the death of Fabienne Cherisma, a fifteen-year-old girl who was allegedly shot by police during the unrest that had taken hold of Port-au-Prince.
+Oatway's images of the dead Cherisma featured in a portfolio awarded an “Award of Excellence” in the Pictures of the Year International Awards (POYi).

-Emmanuel Sithole images
+Emmanuel Sithole

-On April 18, 2015 Oatway was on assignment for the Sunday Times covering Xenophobic violence in Alexandra Township in Johannesburg when he photographed a group of South African men beating and stabbing Emmanuel Sithole, a Mozambican trader.
+On April 18, 2015, Oatway was on assignment for the Sunday Times covering xenophobic violence in Alexandra Township in Johannesburg when he photographed a group of South African men beating and stabbing Emmanuel Sithole, a Mozambican trader.
 Oatway and his colleague, reporter Beauregard Tromp, took Sithole to a nearby clinic but were told that no doctors were on duty.
-They then took Sithole to Edenvale Hospital where he died shortly after arrival.
+They then took Sithole to Edenvale Hospital, where he died shortly after arrival.

 The photographs were published on the front page of the Sunday Times the following day and caused outrage across the region.

 The South African National Defence Force (SANDF) was deployed to Alexandra the next day in an attempt to quell the violence.

-South African President Jacob Zuma said that the pictures were “Unpatriotic” and “make South Africa look bad.”